pawelka/sofarsolar_esp_rs485_logger/README.md

 ![](images/schematic.jpg)

 ## Image installation
-Download image from *build* folder and load it to your ESP.
+Download image from *build* folder and load it to your ESP (I used esptool to do this).
 There is a lot of tutorials how to do it on the internet ;-)

 ## Connection to the inverter
 Check last image.
 I used 5V power directly from the inverter.
 Red cable on photo is VCC and brown is GND.
 Inverter provides power only during a day, but solutions uses MQTT, so during the night there is no messages.